azurecitadel/azurecitadel.github.io/workshops/terraform/lab5.md

 >
 > Note the full name for a Service Principal is the display name we specified in the initial creation, prefixed with `http://` You will need to have a good level of role based access to display or reset credentials.

+## Optionally reconfigure the Azure Terraform extension

+If you like using the Command Palette's Terraform commands then you can reconfigure the extension to start using your integrated console rather than the Cloud Shell.

+* Open up settings using `CTRL-,`
+* Search for `terraform.terminal`
+* Click on the pen to the left of the setting in the Default User Settings pane
+* Select `integrated` from the drop down list

 ## Manually updating state

 OK, now that you have the service principal and the provider.tf file created you should be good to go.
 Well, almost...